gerardroche/sublime-phpunit/README.md

 * Run the nearest test
 * Run the last test
 * Run multiple test methods using multiple cursors
-* Run tests on a remote server via SSH :new:
+* Run tests on a remote server via SSH
-* Run tests via Docker :new:
+* Run tests via Docker
-* Run tests via the sidebar menu :new:
+* Run tests via the sidebar menu
-* Run tests via the context menu :new:
+* Run tests via the context menu
 * Auto-run tests on save
 * Color output
 * Quickly jump to the next and previous failures
 * Quickly switch between the test and the file-under-test
 * Toggle options from the command palette
-* Toggle running tests on save :new:
+* Toggle running tests on save
 * Fully customized CLI options configuration
 * Support for:
     - [Artisan] - Artisan is the command-line interface included with Laravel.